 If you upgrade later, your notes stay the same, and you can upgrade to the new features at any time.
 When you're ready, open Notes and select Upgrade.

-The new sketching feature in Notes is only available on iPhone 5 and later, iPad Pro, iPad (4th generation), all iPad Air models, iPad mini 2 and later, and iPod touch (6th generation).
+The sketching feature in Notes is available on iPhone 5 and later, iPad Pro, iPad (4th generation), all iPad Air models, iPad mini 2 and later, and iPod touch (6th generation).
 If you have an iPad Pro, you can use Apple Pencil with the Notes app.

 Here are a few things to keep in mind about upgraded notes:

 - If you copy and pasted HTML formatting into a note before your upgrade, they'll look different after your upgrade and won't have the same HTML format.

 - If you’re signed in to more than one iCloud Mail account on your iOS device or Mac and have notes syncing turned on, you can only use the new Notes features with your primary Apple ID account.
 You can see your primary account on your iPhone, iPad, or iPod touch in Settings > [your name].
 If you're using iOS 10.2 or earlier, go to Settings > iCloud.
 On your Mac, go to System Preferences > iCloud.